toddy86/dequincey.blog/_posts/2018-10-01-editing-bash-profile.md

 <!-- more -->
 <b>Project goal</b>

-Learn how to edit a bash profile and document the process as tutorials for editing the bash profile do not appear to be very plentiful.
+Learn how to edit a bash profile and document the process as a tutorial, as tutorials on this topic do not appear to be very plentiful.

-Steps 1 through to 2 relate to identifying the available Java versions.
+Steps 1 to 2 relate to identifying the available Java versions.
 Updating the bash profile starts at step 3.

 ---
 <b>Lessons learnt</b>